Sarah-LB/racingmaster45/README.md

 -   The site is responsive on all device sizes

--   There are interactive elements
+-   The contact form is interactive

 ## Technologies Used